jumpingjoy/watchnationpro/apple-watch-6-review.md

 #### How good is Heart rate tracking in Apple watch series 6?

 Using the Heart rate app, you can measure your heart rate at any time.
 You can get to know resting, workout, breathe, walking, and recovery rates throughout the day in the app.
-However, turn on heart rate notifications, so if your heart's beats per minute (BPM) is below or above the normal count, a push notification will be given to alert you.
+However, turn on heart rate notifications, so if your heart's beats per minute (BPM) are below or above the normal count, a push notification will be given to alert you.

-#### How well body stress is monitored in Apple watch series 6?
+#### How well is body stress monitored in Apple watch series 6?

 Stress monitoring features detect whether the person wearing this watch is going through any stress or a panic attack.
 If so, it will suggest some breathing exercises and other guidance according to the stress level monitored.